UNIVERSITY of WISCONSIN-MADISON

 Did you know that there are no official pre-requisite courses for Law School?
 Instead, Law Schools want prospective students to focus on building general knowledge and skills and finding an undergraduate major in which you will be academically successful.
 Though there are no required courses for Pre-Law students, UW–Madison offers a wide range of courses that will help you explore, expand your knowledge, and build tangible skills relevant to Law careers.
 As always, talk with your academic advisor about how these and other courses of interest relate to your overall degree requirements.
 The following provides just a glimpse of relevant coursework offered at UW–Madison.

-Center for Pre-Law Advising
+Center for Pre-Health Advising logo

 Resources for Pre-Law Students